mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_release_notes.md

 **CHANGED:**

-Anthos GKE on AWS now support for Application-layer secrets encryption with Cloud KMS by passing a KMS key ARN to your [ AWSCluster ](https://cloud.google.com/anthos/gke/docs/aws/reference/awscluster#speccontrolplane) .
+Anthos GKE on AWS now support for Application-layer secrets encryption with AWS KMS by passing a KMS key ARN to your [ AWSCluster ](https://cloud.google.com/anthos/gke/docs/aws/reference/awscluster#speccontrolplane) .